 We finished our evening with a 30-minute masterclass hosted by the chef patron of Osteria Francescana, which holds no less than three Michelin stars and has consistently been ranked as one of the world’s top restaurants.
 We awaited his arrival with baited breath: this is the step at which so many events falter.
 It’s a challenging task to turn the talent of an excellent chef into something that is both accessible and engaging.
 Would Taste fall short at this final hurdle?

 uuFrom the moment Massimo Bottura first stepped on stage, full of passion and easy Italian amiability, the answer became clear.
 As his sous chef prepared two of his signature dishes in the background, Bottura weaved a compelling tale of Italian ancestry and its culinary evolution, of nostalgia’s value and its inherent constriction.
 It was a rare insight into the creative process of an avant-garde chef and easily the highlight of an excellent evening.

 Taste of London remains a showcase of culinary excellence and enthusiasm.
 Its unabashedly bourgeois nature is a refreshing contrast to the veils of false modesty worn by its competitors and, free from such constraints, the trailblazing quality of the event shines all the brighter.

 Photos: Alessio Paratore (except 25,26)

-Taste of London is at Regents Park until 22nd June 2014, for further information or to book visit here.
+Taste of London is at Regents Park until 22nd June 2014.
+For further information or to book visit the festival’s website here.